tsung1029/PIC-skeleton-codes/gpu/README.md

 This command gets you on one of the GPU's.
 To load all the necessary modules, type the following commands

 module purge

 module load cuda pgi

 module load mvapich2

 This should be enough for you to compile (as of July 16, 2019, this does not work).
+However, for gpupic2 and gpubpic2.
+That should be enough.

 make -f Makefile.cori